RGMN-Tech/rgmn-functions/RAILWAY_DEPLOYMENT.md

 If you experience 401 unauthorized errors when accessing the app through Shopify admin:

 1. **Verify environment variables** are set correctly in Railway
-2. **Check database connectivity** - ensure PostgreSQL is provisioned and connected
+2. **Check database connectivity** - ensure MySQL is provisioned and connected
 3. **Verify app URL** matches the Railway deployment URL
 4. **Check Shopify app configuration** in Partner Dashboard matches Railway URLs